 - Use sidewalks and avoid cutting through yards and streets.
 There is an increased risk of falls when cutting through lawns due to decorations, lawn ornaments, tools, etc.

 - Children should only approach homes that are expecting trick-or-treaters.
-Often these houses will have jack-o-laterns, decorations, or other lights on to encourge visitors.
+Often these houses will have jack-o-lantern, decorations, or other lights on to encourage visitors.

 - Do not allow your children to eat any candy until they return home.

 - Examine candy wrappers carefully and discard any that are discolored or faded.